For urgent consular assistance call

 They might offer to:

-Bumsters often use romance to get money or other help from you.
-They may also try to leave the country through marriage to a Westerner.
+Bumsters often also use romance schemes to try to get money or other forms of help from you.
+They may also try to leave the country through marriage to a foreigner.

 Politely decline offers, advances or attempts at conversation from bumsters.
 Take care not to offend.